DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 ## 🐳 Containerization

-The FastAPI application is packaged using Docker to ensure consistent behavior across environments.
+The FastAPI application is packaged using Docker:

 ```bash
 docker build -t mlops-api .